ben-denzer/react-modal/README.md

 **yarn test:watch throws ENOSPC error on Linux**

-This issue is that you have to increase the number of 'watchers' on your system.
+If you run into this issue, you'll need to increase the number of 'watchers' on your system.
 Run `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p` to fix.
 (From [this issue](https://github.com/facebook/jest/issues/3254) in the Jest repository.)